At a glance

 An annual health check with a veterinarian is essential, going to twice a year from seven years of age.

-While little brushing is needed, the Donskoy will need a regular bath as they sweat through their skin and produce more sebum.
+While little brushing is needed, the Donskoy will need a regular bath as they can be prone to oily skin.
 A daily wipe over and a weekly bath in a suitable pet shampoo will remove these excess oils and sweat.

 All cats should have their teeth cleaned regularly with a pet toothbrush and toothpaste or raw chicken necks and cubes of steak.